-ARTICLE 2.
+ARTICLE 23.
 TRADING BOOK.
-The financial entity trading book is comprised of those financial instruments a bank holds for one or more of the following purposes:
+The financial entity trading book is composed of those financial instruments a bank holds for one or more of the following purposes:

-- 1. Short-term resale; - 2.
-Profiting from short-term price movements; - 3.
-Locking in arbitrage profits; - 4.
+- 1. Closing a short-term position with profits, whether through its purchase or sale, considering the original position of the financial instrument; - 2.
+Profiting from short-term price movements; - Locking in arbitrage profits; - 4.
 Hedging risks that arise from instruments meeting the above criteria

-Furthermore, trading book shall include the financial instruments the Superintendency may identify based on their special characteristics and whose economic basis responds to the above criteria, regardless of the financial instrument rating according to International Financial Reporting Standards (IFRS).
+Furthermore, the trading book shall include the financial instruments the Superintendency of Banks may determine based on their special characteristics and whose economic basis responds to the above criteria, regardless of the financial instrument rating according to International Financial Reporting Standards (IFRS).